knewplay/course-vex-vrc-in-c/session5.md

 * Let's see how to use these functions in autonomous mode
 * Let's have our robot now detect the green triball using the vision sensor, and autonomously move towards it

 ---

-## Combining Autonomous Mode with Vision Sensor

-* Using our motor functions for autonomous mode, and the vision sensor data, we can now program them together